 "Lily, I am nowhere close to being with Sirius ever again, and you can hold me to that.
 If it makes you feel any better, I didn't even realize I was getting thinner.
 I promise I'll be fatter than you again by next week."
 I knew guilting her into being sorry was wrong, but hey, what could I do?

 "Look, that's not it!
-I don't care how skinny I am and neither should you."
+I don't care how thin I am and neither should you."

 "I'm playing Lily, calm yourself."
 She looked off to the side, turning her nose up indignantly.

 "Don't be like that!
 You are just too emotional for your own good."
 She rolled her eyes and sat next to me, licking her lips quickly.

 "So what are you and the boys doing tonight," she asked, putting on a serious face.
 "I don't want the common room destroyed again, you know I report directly to the Head Girl.
 I don't need any more trouble with her."